Coulbe/Coulbe/README.md

 ![Notfall Engineers Header](assets/notfall_header.png)

 Welcome to **Notfall Engineers**!
-We’re thrilled to have you here as part of our mission to revolutionize emergency building maintenance through **AI**, **Cloud Computing**, and **Blockchain** technologies.
+Myself and the development team at Notfall are thrilled to have you here as part of our mission to revolutionise emergency building maintenance through **AI**, **Cloud Computing**, and **Blockchain** technologies.
 This guide provides everything you need to understand your role, our platform’s goals, and the rewards awaiting contributors who support us in building an industry-leading solution.

 Contributions aren’t just recognized—they become part of Notfall Engineers itself through **Notcoins**, which represent shares in the company.
 Here’s how it works, from the equity model to the valuation scenarios, validators, and more.